sybilhoangRG/support.balsamiq.com/content/resources/clearcache.md

 ## Google Chrome

-To option to reset the cache in Google Chrome lives in Chrome's Advanced Preferences.
+To option to clear the cache in Google Chrome lives in Chrome's Advanced Preferences.
 To open that, click on the hamburger menu in the upper-right-hand corner of the browser and select **Settings**.

 ![](//media.balsamiq.com/img/support/resources/chrome_settings.png)

-{{% alert info %}}**Note:** On macOS, you can also select **Chrome > Preferences** from the menu.
+{{% alert info %}}**Note:** On macOS, you can also select **Chrome > Clear Browsing Data...** from the menu and skip all the way to the end of this tutorial.
  {{% /alert %}}

 Once on the settings page, scroll down to the bottom of the page where you'll find an "**Advanced**" option, click it to reveal more Settings.